ajrgodfrey/ActionBook/BrailleRInAction/04b-NewGraphCommands.md

 ## Scatter plots

 The description of the `hist()` function given above shows what is possible if a graph is created using a specific function.
-Many plots are created using the `plot()` function which is actually a family of functions tailored to the type of object pushed into them.
+Many types of graphs are created using the `plot()` function which is actually a family of functions tailored to the type of object pushed into them.
 In addition, the `plot()` command is used to generate a simple scatter plot.
 This is slightly unfortunate in a theoretical sense, but useful in a practical sense.
 The use of `plot()` to generate a scatter plot cannot lead to a graph that the `VI()` functionality can work with.
 Unlike the `hist()` command which can be replaced by a function of the same name in the `BrailleR` package, the solution needs to be a new function of a new name.
 In addition to the new `ScatterPlot()` function, the `BrailleR` package has a `FittedLinePlot()` function that adds a fitted line to the scatter plot.

 The example given on the help page for `ScatterPlot()` proves that the plots generated by `ScatterPlot()` and `FittedLinePlot()` are identical to those that would normally be created using `plot()` and the addition of the fitted line using `abline()`.
 Running the command, `example(ScatterPlot)` command will give you the following: